yabinmeng/nosqlbench-build-docs/site/content/user-guide/names-and-labels.md

 __Tags__

-Tags are meant to be useful filters for specifying __which things should be used in a test__, and are applied ad-hoc within workload templates for the purposes of tailoring individual scenarios around specific test requirements at the time they are run.
+Tags are meant to be useful filters for specifying __which things should be used in a test__, and are applied ad-hoc within workload templates for the purposes of customizing scenarios around specific operations to be included.

 Each layer is configured and informed by a set of inputs.
 Each layer adds a specific set of labels, one or more.